Taming redshift-space distortion effects in the EFTofLSS and its application to data: Results

 We first analyze the PT challenge simulations described in~\cite{Nishimichi:2020tvu}~\footnote{More information of the PT-challenge can be found at~\url{https://www2.yukawa.kyoto-u.ac.jp/~takahiro.nishimichi/data/PTchallenge/.}}.
 The PT challenge data are the three first even multipoles of the galaxy power spectra in redshift space constructed from 10 $N$-body realizations, each of side length $3.84 h^{-1}$Gpc, sampled with $3072^3$ equal-mass particles, and populated with a BOSS-like {halo occupation distribution (HOD) model.
 The measurements from each realization can be averaged into one single power spectrum and a single covariance, corresponding to a measurement in a total volume of about 100 times the volume of the BOSS DR12 sample, making the statistical error of the simulation much smaller than the one associated to any realistic galaxy {survey} at redshift $z \sim 0.6$.

 In Fig.~\ref{fig:pt}, we show the best results obtained fitting either the multipoles or the wedges of the PT challenge simulation, {with a BBN prior}.
 Let us first discuss the results relevant for the simulation volume.
-We will later use the PT challenge simulation to assess the $k$-reach for BOSS.
+We will later use the PT challenge simulation to assess the $k$-reach for BOSS~\footnote{We stress that, in Fig.~\ref{fig:pt}, all chains are run assuming the PT-challenge covariance.
+Therefore, the results ``best for BOSS'' are not centered on the truth given such small errors.
+We show them as our best estimate of the theory-systematic error and $k_{\rm max}$ appropriate for a BOSS-like survey.}.

 \paragraph{PT challenge results} We find that we can fit the multipoles $P_{\ell=\{0,2,4\}}$ up to $\kmax = 0.14 \hinvMpc$ with marginal theory-systematic error: $\Omega_m$ and $h$ are well recovered within $1\sigma$ and we measure relative theory-systematic errors of $43\%$ on $\ln (10^{10} A_s)$ and of $16\%$ on $n_s$~\footnote{We warn that, however, $\sigma_{\rm sys}$ is not well measured for the PT challenge simulation: we are comparing it to the statistical error measured from the same simulation, and $1\sigma$ shifts are typically {expected}, especially when considering that we are measuring $4$ parameters (and actually varying more than that).
 However, for this particular realization we find that the cosmological parameters are all well recovered within $\lesssim 1.4\sigma$ at $k_{\rm max} \leq 0.14 \hinvMpc$, which has a good $p$-value.
 We thus do not comment further on this.
 When compared to the statistical error obtained on other smaller-volume data, the precision of the measurements of $\sigma_{\rm sys}$ given by the $\sigma_{\rm stat}$ obtained on the PT challenge simulation is then very accurate. }.